google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-service-worker.md

 Service workers are event driven.
 Both the installation and activation processes trigger corresponding `install` and `activate` events to which the service workers can respond.
 There are also `message` events, where the service worker can receive information from other scripts, and functional events such as `fetch`, `push`, and `sync`.

 To examine service workers, navigate to the Service Worker section in your browser's developer tools.
 The process is different in each browser that supports service workers.
-For information about using your browser's developer tools to check the status of service workers, see [Debugging Service Workers in Browsers](debugging-service-workers-in-browsers).
+For information about using your browser's developer tools to check the status of service workers, see [Tools for PWA Developers](tools-for-pwa-developers).

 <div id="resources"></div>